 Some parameter pages have additional options unique to that page.
-Press for for to see and change these options.
-Then press for and for to select the options (if there is more than one option) and the rotary encoder of to change the value.
-Press for for and for to simultaneously to jump to the first option.
-Press for for for again, or press for for and for for simultaneously to return to the main parameter page.
+Press or to see and change these options.
+Then press of and to select the options (if there is more than one option) and the rotary encoder O to change the value.
+Press A and A simultaneously to jump to the first option.
+Press A or again, or press A and A simultaneously to return to the main parameter page.

-You can only change the page option when the active item is the basic offet (shown by flashing value at the bottom right-hand of the display) otherwise and and control other options (more on this later!).
+You can only change the page option when the active item is the basic offet (shown by flashing value at the bottom right-hand of the display) otherwise and control other options (more on this later!).